aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_external_psk_new** creates a new external PSK object with **S2N_PSK_HMAC_SHA256** as the default PSK hash algorithm.
 Use **s2n_psk_free** to free the memory allocated to the external PSK object created by this API.

 **s2n_psk_set_identity** sets the PSK identity for a given PSK.
 The PSK identity is a unique identifier for the pre-shared secret.
-The PSK identity is transmitted over the network unencrypted and is a non-secret value.
-Do not include any confidential information in the identity.
-Note that the identity value is copied into s2n-tls memory and the user is responsible for freeing the memory associated with the **identity** input.
+This identity is transmitted over the network unencrypted and is a non-secret value therefore do not include any confidential information in the identity.

 **s2n_psk_set_secret** sets the secret value for a given PSK.
 Note that the secret value is copied into s2n-tls memory and the user is responsible for freeing the memory associated with the **secret** input.